samsymons/samsymons.com/source/articles/2015-07-05-reverse-engineering-with-radare2-part-1.html.markdown

 The primary Radare2 UI can be started using the `r2` command.
 It takes a path to a binary as an argument, along with some optional arguments, which I'll dig into in a future article.
 For now, run `r2 crackme0x00a` to open the first challenge.

-The main UI is reminiscent of the Metasploit console, if you're familiar with that.
+The main UI is reminiscent of a Meterpreter shell, but capable of much more.
 It has its own commands and state which you can use to explore a file, as well as editing and running it with a debugger.
 To illustrate how shell-like Radare2 is, you can navigate the file system just like you would in bash:

 ```
 sam@remote:/challenges/lecture1$ r2 crackme0x00a